RohanVashisht1234/ZigSmartSearch/README.md

 # 🔍 ZigSmartSearch: High-Speed Semantic Search in Zig

 **ZigSmartSearch** is a blazing-fast semantic search library written in **Zig**, built for concept-based searching across JSON datasets.
-Instead of relying on exact string matching, it expands queries using lemmatization and a dictionary of weighted synonyms—ideal for document repositories like Zigistry with rich README content.
+Instead of relying on exact string matching, it expands queries using lemmatization and a dictionary of weighted synonyms—ideal for document repositories with rich content.

 > ⭐️ Star the repo to support the project!